-- Simply fill-out the Library Instruction request form.
-NOTE: due to security issues, you must access the form either (a) from a campus computer on the AD network or (b) VPN off-campus or over wifi.
-Merely signing in to the Portal will not be sufficient.
-If you have difficulties accessing the form, then alternatively, you can email your request to the Library’s Instruction Requests Scheduler, Roberta Valentine, at email@example.com
+NOTE: due to security issues, you must access the form either (a) on-campus on the AD network or (b) VPN off-campus or over wifi.
+Merely signing in to the Portal while off campus will not be sufficient.
+If you have difficulties accessing the form, then alternatively, you can email your request to the Library’s Instruction Requests Scheduler, Rosemary Farr, at email@example.com.